Learning Dual-Pixel Alignment for Defocus Deblurring: Related Work

 Dual-pixel image pairs are captured by DP sensors equipped on many modern smartphones and digital single-lens reflex cameras.
 In pioneering works, DP views are usually adopted to aid the auto-focusing~\cite{jang2015sensor,sliwinski2013simple,Herrmann_2020_CVPR}.
 In each pixel position, a DP sensor has two photodiodes which split one pixel in half.
 Recently, researchers have applied DP views to other computer vision tasks, such as reflection removal~\cite{punnappurath2019reflection} and depth estimation~\cite{garg2019learning,zhang20202,punnappurath2020modeling}, in which stereo information can be exploited from DP views to benefit these tasks.

 DP views have also been suggested to benefit defocus deblurring \cite{abuolaim2020defocus,abuolaim2020learning,pan2021dual}.
-In \cite{abuolaim2020defocus}, Abuolaim \emph{et al.} first presented a dual-pixel defocus dataset termed as DPDD, which is composed of images including 500 blurry images and corresponding all-in-focus images.
+In \cite{abuolaim2020defocus}, Abuolaim \emph{et al.} first presented a dual-pixel defocus dataset termed as DPDD, which is composed of images including 500 blurry images and corresponding sharp images.
 On DPDD, each blurry image comes along with two associated DP sub-aperture views, resulting in 500 DP views.
-In \cite{abuolaim2020defocus}, the authors also adopted a plain encoder-decoder network with the concatenation of DP image pairs as input to recover latent all-in-focus image.
+In \cite{abuolaim2020defocus}, the authors also adopted a plain encoder-decoder network with the concatenation of DP image pairs as input to recover latent sharp image.
 In DDDNet \cite{pan2021dual}, the authors simultaneously modeled depth estimation and defocus deblurring in order to achieve mutual promotion between the two tasks.
-In \cite{abuolaim2020learning}, Abuolaim \emph{et al.} proposed a network named RDPD with convolutional LSTM units, which is designed to reduce defocus blur in both singe image and multiple blurry frames.
-Despite that existing methods \cite{abuolaim2020defocus,abuolaim2020learning,pan2021dual} have achieved decent results, their performance is still limited by directly taking as input the concatenation of dual-pixel image pairs, while neglecting the spatial misalignment of DP views.
-In this work, we propose two novel DP alignment modules for relieving adverse effects of misalignment between DP views, and the proposed DPANet is superior to existing methods quantitatively and qualitatively.
+In \cite{abuolaim2020learning}, Abuolaim \emph{et al.} proposed a network named RDPD with convolutional LSTM units, which is designed to reduce defocus blur in both singe image and multiple blurry frames. {{BaMBNet \cite{BaMBNet} utilizes disparity between DP images to generate a circle of confusion map.
+After that different image regions are assigned to different branches guided by the predicted map.
+Restormer \cite{Restormer} takes advantage of the long-range dependency by visual transformers and while effectively avoiding excessive computational overhead.
+Restormer can be applied to various image restoration tasks including dual-pixel defocus deblurring.

+}} Despite that existing methods \cite{abuolaim2020defocus,abuolaim2020learning,pan2021dual} have achieved {impressive} results, their performance is still limited by {{under-exploiting the close relationship between disparity aligning and defocus deblurring. }} In this work, we propose two novel DP alignment modules for relieving adverse effects of misalignment between DP views, and the proposed DPANet is superior to existing methods quantitatively and qualitatively.